groverlab/shuffile/README.md

    `python shuffile.py directory_path`

 where "directory_path" is the full path of the directory containing files to be shuffled.
-The list of files is shuffled randomly (using python's random.shuffle function) and to lock-in the new order, numbers are added to the beginnings of the filenames.
+The list of files is shuffled randomly (using python's [`random.shuffle`](https://docs.python.org/2/library/random.html#random.shuffle) function), and to lock-in the new order, numbers are added to the beginnings of the filenames.
 So for the example shown above, the files might be shuffled and renamed

 * 01Carlos.ppt
 * 02Adams.ppt